pryv/dev-site/src/roadmap.md

 ## 08.06.2020 - Pryv.io goes Open Source

-Pryv releases an [Open-Source Solution](https://support.pryv.com/hc/en-us/articles/360015327139-Pryv-io-gets-Open-Source) for Personal Data & Privacy Management.
+Pryv releases an [Open-Source Solution](https://github.com/pryv/open-pryv.io) for Personal Data & Privacy Management.

 ## 17.01.2020 - Pryv.io integration with Postman

-Check how Postman can help to facilitate & accelerate the Pryv.io API integration [here](https://support.pryv.com/hc/en-us/articles/360015309120-Pryv-io-integration-with-Postman).
+Check how Postman can help to facilitate & accelerate the Pryv.io API integration Integrate Open Pryv.io with Postman in our [1min video](https://www.youtube.com/watch?v=jv_cZPAbUo4), and download our newly [created OpenAPI definition](https://api.pryv.com/open-api/3.0/api.yaml) file to boost your way to privacy !.

 ## 04.01.2020 - Webhooks at Pryv.io <span onclick="location='/concepts/#entreprise-license-open-source-license'" class="entreprise-tag"><span title="Entreprise License Only" class="label">Y</span></span>

 Pryv.io notifies your app of any data changes from now.
-Learn more about Webhooks [here](https://support.pryv.com/hc/en-us/articles/360014071180-Webhooks-at-Pryv-io) (available for [Entreprise license](https://api.pryv.com/concepts/#entreprise-license-open-source-license) only).
+Learn more about Webhooks (available for [Entreprise license](https://api.pryv.com/concepts/#entreprise-license-open-source-license) only).
 Our [Webhooks technical guide](/guides/webhooks/) explains their different features and how they are set up.

 ## 23.11.2019 - Audit Logs in Pryv.io <span onclick="location='/concepts/#entreprise-license-open-source-license'" class="entreprise-tag"><span title="Entreprise License Only" class="label">Y</span></span>

-Keep track of actions performed by your app users against Pryv.io accounts with [audit logs](https://support.pryv.com/hc/en-us/articles/360015326619-Audit-Logs-in-Pryv-io) (available for [Entreprise license](https://api.pryv.com/concepts/#entreprise-license-open-source-license) only).
+Keep track of actions performed by your app users against Pryv.io accounts with [audit logs](https://www.pryv.com/2020/01/25/audit-logs-in-pryv-io-when-every-single-piece-of-information-matters/) (available for [Entreprise license](https://api.pryv.com/concepts/#entreprise-license-open-source-license) only).

 ## 02.06.2019 - High Frequency Data in Pryv.io <span onclick="location='/concepts/#entreprise-license-open-source-license'" class="entreprise-tag"><span title="Entreprise License Only" class="label">Y</span></span>

-Learn more about how you can store data at high frequency and high data density in Pryv.io [here](https://support.pryv.com/hc/en-us/articles/360014131139-High-Frequency-data-in-Pryv-io) (available for [Entreprise license](https://api.pryv.com/concepts/#entreprise-license-open-source-license) only).
+Learn more about how you can store data at high frequency and high data density in Pryv.io [here](https://api.pryv.com/reference/#hf-series) (available for [Entreprise license](https://api.pryv.com/concepts/#entreprise-license-open-source-license) only).